A White Castle Valentine

 Passover Coke products (and Passover Pepsi) in 2-Liter bottles can be distinguished by their yellow caps, inscribed either with just the “OU-P” symbol and/or the words Kosher L’Pesach in Hebrew.
 The canned variety is rare and is known to be produced only by a scant few bottling companies in the United States – if you can find any, be sure to snap it up.

-Here’s the official word from the OU Passover Web Site:
+Here’s the official word from the OU Passover Web Site for 2009:

 Coca Cola will again be available with an OU-P for Pesach.
 Aside from the New York metropolitan area, Coke will be available in Boston, Baltimore-Washington, Miami, Atlanta, Houston, Philadelphia, and Los Angeles.
 This year, in New York, Coca Cola items will be made with an OU-P in 2 liter bottles and in cans.
 Other locations will have more limited Coke items made in different sizes.
 All these items, of course, require the OU-P symbol.
 Most of the bottling plants servicing these markets will designate the Passover Coke items with a distinctive yellow cap in addition to the OU-P symbol on the cap or shoulder of the bottle.

-Chicago Coke fans need not worry — this year, the Chicago Rabbinical Council is having Passover Coke made with the cRc P-06 logo on the cap using local bottlers.
-(UPDATE!
-According to cRc, the Coca-Cola manufacturing run was done on March 12, 2007 using the old cRc P-06 stamping from 2006, but it is legit.)
+Chicago Coke fans need not worry — this year, the Chicago Rabbinical Council is having Passover Coke made with the cRc P-09 logo on the cap using local bottlers. cRc also has Passover Coke in cans, which is nearly impossible to find anywhere else in the country.

 For more on Passover Coke, be sure to listen to this interesting NPR broadcast from 2004.